iamAnshAsthana/Tailwind-CSS/Readme.md

 - Always define the mobile look first, and then use prefixes to tell Tailwind what should change as the screen gets bigger.

 ### State:

 - **E.g of hover** : bg-blue-700

 - **E.g of focus** : border-indigo-500

+### Grid System:

+- Displays data in a grid (in a table with rows and columns)

+- **grid** : Mandatory to define the element as a grid container.

+- **grid-cols-4** : Defines the number of columns.
+We can use numbers up to 12.

+- **grid-rows-3** : Defines the number of rows (less common than columns).

+- **gap-6** : Sets spaces between the grids, we can use gap-x-*, gap-y-* for showing changes in particular section.

+- **gap-x-n** : Sets only the horizontal column spacing.

+- **gap-y-n** :	Sets only the vertical row spacing.

+- **grid-flow-row**	: Sets item placement to proceed across rows first, then down (default).

+- **grid-flow-col** : Sets item placement to proceed down columns first, then across.

+- **grid-flow-dense** :	Allows items to fill in holes left by earlier items for better space usage.

+- **col-span-1** : Makes the item span 1 column.

+- **row-span-2** : Makes the item span 2 rows.

+- **col-start-2** : Makes the item to begin with 2nd vertical grid line.

+- **col-end-n/auto** : Specifies the vertical grid line number where the item should end.

+- **row-start-n** : Specifies the horizontal grid line number where the item should start.

+- **row-end-n** : Specifies the horizontal grid line number where the item should end.

+- **col-span-full** : Forces the item to span the entire width of the grid, regardless of the column count.

+- **row-span-full**	: Forces the item to span the entire height of the grid.

+- **grid-cols-1** : Always applied.

+- **md:grid-cols-3** : Applied from medium screens up.

+- **lg:col-span-1** : Applied from large screens up.

+- **justify-items-n** : Aligns grid items horizontally within their own cells (e.g., start, center, end).

+- **justify-self-n** : Aligns a single grid item horizontally within its own cell.

+- **content-n** : Aligns the grid tracks/content when there is extra space in the container (e.g., center, between).

+- **items-n** : Aligns grid items vertically within their own cells (e.g., start, center, end).

+- **self-n** : Aligns a single grid item vertically within its own cell.

+- **place-items-n** : Shorthand for both justify-items and align-items.

+- **place-content-n** : Shorthand for both justify-content and align-content.

+- sm -> small screen, lg -> large screen, md -> medium screen, xl/2xl -> Extra large screen.